 If you find your mind wandering to the clogged up drain or whether the dog needs a haircut, then it’s high time to read our top tips on keeping your attention focused on your business and regaining your work mojo!

 Set up a dedicated ‘Office’ space

 Set aside an area in your home – it doesn’t have to be a separate room – where you can stay ‘on task’, avoid interruptions and be ‘at work’.
-A big no-no here has to be setting up office where you sleep – if you can’t separate your living and working space how will you ever ‘turn off’?
+A big no-no here has to be setting up an office where you sleep – if you can’t separate your living and working space how will you ever ‘turn off’?
 Although comfort is important, you will feel more productive working at a desk than slumped on a sofa or bed with your laptop.
 If possible, position yourself near some natural light-this has been proven to enhance well being and productivity.
-Also, provide an area that can be locked away for paperwork, stationary and business paraphernalia so that you are able to switch off when needed.
+Also, provide an area that can be locked away for paperwork, stationery and business paraphernalia so that you are able to switch off when needed.

 Dress for Success!